Marad: Archaeology

-The site of Marad covers an area of about 50 hectares with the main mound, at the northern edge of the site and locally called Bint ish-Shaikh, rising 14 meters above the plain.

-Marad was excavated by a team from the Iraqi General Directorate of Antiquities and the Qādissiyyah University in 1990 led by Na'el Hannoon, and in 2005 and 2007 led by Abbas Al-Hussainy.
+Marad was excavated by a team from the Iraqi General Directorate of Antiquities and the Qādissiyyah University in 1991 led by Na'el Hannoon, and in 2005 and 2007 led by Abbas Al-Hussainy.
 On the main mound a hall, thought to be a temple, was excavated on the main mound.
-To the west of the mound residences from the Old Babylonian period were found.
-During the latter excavation a number of cuneiform tablets were discovered, mainly from the Isin-Larsa and Old Babylonian periods but a few from Neo-Babylonian times.
+The excavator proposed that it was the E’igikalama, Lugal-Marada the city god of Marad.
+Area A A was in the temple complex, Area B over a cluster of rooms found in that complex, and Area C covering part of the tenemos wall surrounding the temple complex.
+To the west of the mound in Area D residences from the Old Babylonian period were found.
+During the latter excavation about 40 inscribed objects were found including 21 cuneiform tablets, mainly from the Isin-Larsa and Old Babylonian periods but a few from Neo-Babylonian times, primarily in area B. The temple are had been much damaged by looters.
 Most recently excavation occurred in Autumn 2019.
 A few more cuneiform tablets were found (5 complete, 3 almost complete, 8 small pieces), clay tags, and envelope fragments.
 The epigraphics, economic/legal in nature, included dates of Marad ruler Sumu-numhim and Babylon ruler Sumu-la-EL (years 27 and 28).
 After a survey, a trench was excavated in a small tell on the western end of the site which showed three occupation layers ranging from Early Dynastic III through Akkadian, Isin-Larsa and Old-Babylonian.
 A number of Parthian era graves were found across the site.

+In 2023 two trenches (Area B and Area J) were excavated and a number of cuneiform tablets and fragments were found.
+Most of the texts were from the Old Babylonian period Ilum-bāni archives, previously known from looted objects, involving the business aspects of date palm cultivation.